appcircleio/appcircle-docusaurus/docs/marketplace/jenkins/enterprise-app-store/index.md

 ```

 - `personalAPIToken`: The Appcircle Personal API token is utilized to authenticate and secure access to Appcircle services, ensuring that only authorized users can perform actions within the platform.
-- `appPath`: Indicates the file path to the application package that will be uploaded to Appcircle Testing Distribution Profile.
+- `appPath`: Indicates the file path to the application package that will be uploaded to Appcircle Enterprise App Store Profile.
 - `releaseNotes`: Contains the details of changes, updates, and improvements made in the current version of the app being published.
 - `summary`: Used to provide a brief overview of the version of the app that is about to be published.
 - `publishType`: Specifies the publishing status as either none, beta, or live, and must be assigned the values "0", "1", or "2" accordingly.